 - Divide leftover food into small amounts and place them in small containers in the refrigerator so that they can cool off quickly.

 - Wipe up spills and keep your kitchen clean.
-You may want to use a mixture of one tablespoon of bleach in a quart of warm water to clean your kitchen.
-Keep counters, cabinets and other places that food may touch as clean as possible.
+Use a mixture of 1 tablespoon of bleach in 1 quart of warm water to clean your kitchen.
+Keep counters, cabinets, appliances, and other areas that food may touch as clean as possible.

 - Avoid yogurt and ice cream from soft-serve machines.

-- Avoid condiments (such as mustard or ketchup), from self-serve containers.
+- Avoid condiments (such as mustard or ketchup) from self-serve containers.
 Ask for condiment packages.

 You have the right to help plan your care.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.

-© 2012 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.